google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 It is possible to change this new autoplay behaviour with Chrome enterprise policies for use cases such as kiosks or unattended systems.
-Check out the [Configure policies and settings] help page to learn how to set these new autoplay related enterprise policies:
+Check out the [Policy List] help page to learn how to set these new autoplay related enterprise policies:

 - The ["AutoplayAllowed"] policy controls whether autoplay is allowed or not.
 - The ["AutoplayWhitelist"] policy allows you to specify a whitelist of URL